 How do I know which instructor is right for me?

 Driving instructors typically either work as a sole trader and run their business independently or are part of a franchise.
 If they are part of a franchise, this means they work for a company with anything from 2-2,000 other driving instructors.
-There will be smaller local businesses and large national ones like the AA, Bill Plant, BSM and RED.
+There will be smaller local businesses and large national ones like RED Driving School.

 You can find a searchable database of instructors at gov.uk/find-driving-schools-and-lessons.